-Venue: Building Crafts College
+Venue: Building Crafts College, London

-What is Letter Cutting?
+What is Stone Letter Carving?

-What to Expect
+What to Expect?

 Transferable Skills and Future Careers

-All of our workshops provide you with an opportunity to develop some great transferable skills, that could help you in a number of careers.
+All of our workshops provide you with an opportunity to develop some great transferable skills that could help you in a number of careers.
 This workshop would be of particular interest to anyone who is interested in pursuing a career in architecture, stone masonry, and 3D design.

 In order to be eligible to apply you will need to be 14 – 18 years old during the dates of the workshop.

 You should be creative and have an interest in the careers listed above, or similar areas.
 You should also have good hand-eye co-ordination.

 In your application you should demonstrate a passion for working with your hands.